nasa/astrobee/scripts/docker/readme.md

 The Docker files accept the following version args (note that they must match up):

 - `UBUNTU_VERSION` - The version of Ubuntu to use.
 Valid values are "16.04", "18.04", and "20.04".
-Defautls to "16.04".
 - `ROS_VERSION` - The version of ROS to use.
 Valid values are "kinetic", "melodic", and "noetic".
-Defaults to "kinetic"
 - `PYTHON` - The version of Python to use.
 Valid values are "" (an empty string representing Python 2) and "3".
-Defaults to "".

 If `UBUNTU_VERSION` is `"16.04"`, `ROS_VERSION` and `PYTHON` must be `"kinetic"` and `""` respectively.
 If `UBUNTU_VERSION` is `"18.04"`, `ROS_VERSION` and `PYTHON` must be `"melodic"` and `""` respectively.